ocroquette/gradle-extools/README.md

 Creating a repository is very easy, just put the file ```mytoolkit.ext``` in a directory in the local file system or an HTTP server, and set ```extools.repositoryUrl``` accordingly.

+Check out also [gradle-extools-recipes](https://github.com/ocroquette/gradle-extools-recipes), where you can find some recipes for some common tools.

 ## Additional features
 ### Explicit tool list